 Goto.com

-The original pay per click search engine that changed names and is now located at www.overture.com.
-Was acquired by Yahoo in 2003.
+The original pay per click search engine that was acquired by Yahoo in 2003.

-Googlebot - The name of the spider used by Google.
+The name of the spider used by Google.
 Instructions to Googlebot can be directed in the robots.txt file.
-Googlebot statistics can be viewed with web analytics software, on webserver logs, and in Google webmaster tools.
+Googlebot statistics can be viewed with web analytics software‚ on web server logs‚ and in Google webmaster tools.

-Google Dance - Some internet marketers reference "Google Dance" as the time just after the search engine results pages change because of a change in Google algorithems.
-Usually webmasters and marketers who lost top ranking and keyword placements were the ones who told the "Google Dance" story.
+Some internet marketers reference “Google Dance” as the time just after the search engine results pages change because of a change in Google algorithms.
+Usually webmasters and marketers who lost top ranking and keyword placements were the ones who told the “Google Dance” story.

 Gross Exposures